maher-naija-pro/fast-api-kube/README.md

   - Store sensitive information in an external vault (like HashiCorp Vault or AWS Secrets Manager) and implement automatic secret rotation.

-- **Add Static Application Security Testing (SAST):**
-  - Integrate a SAST tool (like Bandit or SonarQube) into your CI pipeline to scan for security vulnerabilities in the codebase.

 - **Add Dependency Vulnerability Scanning:**
   - Use tools like `safety` or `pip-audit` in the CI pipeline to detect and